hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

-Yes, I know, by cutting a strip off, I'm not getting A5 exactly, but this isn't a precision project.
-Anyway, now I got a nice stack of A5-ish paper.
+Repeating that a bunch of times gave me a nice stack of A5-ish paper.

 {{
     preview_image(